 There was nothing particularly exceptional for this dive site when we dived there.
 Still, our four dives felt exceptional for us.

 The visibility wasn’t as good as it can be, averaging 10 meters.
 We saw all the usual things you see on an SS Yongala dive.
 And that was enough to leave us in awe.
 The sea was rough that day but it was calm down there, almost 30 metres below the surface.
-It felt like there isn’t a bad day at this dive site – except when it’s not safe to reach it of course.
+We had to use a line at the surface to be safer because of the waves.
+But it felt like there isn’t a bad day at this dive site – except when it’s not safe to reach it of course.

 I was overwhelmed when I first reached the SS Yongala wreck.
 I didn’t know where to look.